briandipalma/custom-elements-hack-day/README.md

 });
 ```

 The first argument to the `document.registerElement` method is the name of the Custom Element.
-A rule that Custom Element names must follow is that they must contain a hyphen; this allows new native elements to be added to browsers without causing name clashes with Custom Elements.
+Custom Element names must contain a hyphen.
+This is to prevent name clashes between new browser elements and Custom Elements.
-The second argument are the element registration options that specify the prototype of the Custom Element and what native element your Custom Element extends if it extends one.
+The second argument is the element registration object.
+Use it to specify the `prototype` of the Custom Element and what native element your Custom Element extends if it extends one.

 ### Wait, I can extend native elements? ###

 Yes you can and it's quite trivial.
 There are a few changes required to the definition, registration and usage of the Custom Element though.

-Firstly you must extend the DOM element you wish to sub-type instead of the generic `HTMLElement`.
+First you must extend the DOM element you wish to sub-type instead of the generic `HTMLElement`.

 ```javascript
 //Extending a DOM button with Object.create(). var CustomButtonElementPrototype = Object.create(HTMLButtonElement.prototype);
 ```

-Then you must specify the element tag for the your elements super-type when registering.
+Then you must specify the element tag for your element's super-type when registering.

 ```javascript
 var CustomButtonElement = document.registerElement('custom-button-element', {